Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 November 2025 14.28.08 UTC
+- WIB: Senin, 24 November 2025 15.39.34 UTC
-- WITA: Senin, 24 November 2025 15.28.08 UTC
+- WITA: Senin, 24 November 2025 16.39.34 UTC
-- WIT: Senin, 24 November 2025 16.28.08 UTC
+- WIT: Senin, 24 November 2025 17.39.34 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational